Centers and Institutes at CSU San Marcos

 |Responsible Division:||Academic Affairs|

 |Signature Page/PDF:||View Signatures for Centers and Institutes at CSU San Marcos Policy|

 I. CENTERS AND INSTITUTIONS AT CSU SAN MARCOS

-According to CSU Executive Order No. 729 (July 5, 2000), "Centers, institutes and similar organizations are entities affiliated with California State University campuses to offer non-credit instruction, information, or other services beyond the campus community, to public or private agencies or individuals."
+According to CSU Executive Order No. 751 (July 5, 2000), "Centers, institutes and similar organizations are entities affiliated with California State University campuses to offer non-credit instruction, information, or other services beyond the campus community, to public or private agencies or individuals."
 Such entities may exist under a number of names such as "institute," "center," "office," "research group," "council," "bureau," "field station," "consortium," "archives," or "museum."
-These entities (herein collectively referred to as "centers and institutes") facilitate the conduct and dissemination of research, perform public service, or provide special training.
-This document does not apply to central administrative or service units such as the Writing Center, or the Faculty Center, which serve campus-wide academic programs and which also use the term "Center."
+These entities (herein collectively referred to as "centers and institutes") facilitate the conduct and dissemination of research, perform educational public service, or provide special training.
+This document does not apply to central administrative or service units such as the Writing Center, or the Faculty Center, which serve campus-wide academic programs, time-limited externally funded activities, or CSU Initiatives and which also use the term “Institute” or "Center.”

 In general, institutes tend to be larger and more complex organizations than centers, which in turn tend to have more focused missions than institutes.
 Centers may, for example, be housed administratively under institutes.

 A campus entity proposed as an “institute” or a “center” should be reviewed for its applicability to this policy.
 The administrative lead of such an entity should submit documentation outlining its functions to the appropriate administrator.
 The appropriate administrator, in consultation with the Provost, will review the documentation and make a recommendation to the President.
 The President will make the decision regarding the entity’s applicability to this policy.